-Since BIND 9.12.0, this option is mandatory except when using the -S option, which copies the algorithm from the predecessory key.
-Previously, the default for newly generated keys was RSASHA1.
+This option is mandatory except when using the -S option, which copies the algorithm from the predecessory key.

+Changed in version 9.12.0: The default value RSASHA1 for newly generated keys was removed.

 This option uses an NSEC3-capable algorithm to generate a DNSSEC key.
-If this option is used with an algorithm that has both NSEC and NSEC3 versions, then the NSEC3 version is used; for example, dnssec-keygen -3a RSASHA1 specifies the NSEC3RSASHA1 algorithm.
+If this option is used with an algorithm that has both NSEC and NSEC3 versions, then the NSEC3 version is used; for example, dnsec-keygen-3a RSASHA1 specifies the NSEC3RSASHA1 algorithm.